Directed searches for gravitational waves from ultralight vector boson clouds around merger remnant and galactic black holes during the first part of the fourth LIGO-Virgo-KAGRA observing run: Candidate follow-up

 \subsection{BSD search: Cygnus X-1}

 From the \ac{BSD}-based search, we identify 27 stage-2 candidates that pass the selection process described in Sec.~\ref{sec:bsd_cand_selection}.
-We follow up these candidates using the vetoing procedure described in Appendix~\ref{appendix:BSD_follow_up}.
-The list of candidates is first filtered by removing outliers associated with known instrumental lines~\cite{known_lines_O4a}, reducing the list to eight candidates.
-During the creation of outlier pairs (see Sec.~\ref{sec:bsd_cand_selection}), the same outlier could be matched to multiple coincident outliers in the other detector.
-To remove this redundancy, we cluster all pairs sharing a common outlier, which reduces the number of independent candidates to six.
+We follow up these candidates using the vetoing procedure described in Appendix~\ref{appendix:BSD_follow_up}, corresponding to an overall false alarm probability $P_{\rm fa} < 0.1\%$.
+The list of candidates is first filtered by removing those associated with known instrumental lines~\cite{known_lines_O4a}, reducing the list to eight candidates.
+During the creation of candidate pairs (see Sec.~\ref{sec:bsd_cand_selection}), the same candidate could be matched to multiple coincident candidates in the other detector.
+To remove this redundancy, we cluster all pairs that share a common candidate, reducing the number of independent candidates to six.
 We then apply standard vetoes adapted from previous \ac{BSD}-based searches (e.g.,~\cite{O3_galactic_center, O3_supernova_remnants}), which are based on the consistency of the candidates with the parameters of Cygnus X-1 and with the expected behavior of the detection statistic.
 Three candidates pass these vetoes and are further inspected.
 All three are consistent with artifacts produced by non-Gaussianities in the detector.
 More details on the follow-up procedure are given in Appendix~\ref{appendix:BSD_follow_up}.
 Table~\ref{tab:BSD_vetoes} summarizes the number of candidates remaining after each veto.